 5) The upper camps: We have two choices with the Hogsback Camp at 6000 feet or the Heliotrope Ridge Camp at 7200 feet.
 The lower camp offers dry comfortable camping with running water and the upper camp offers views to satisfy several Pacific Northwest clichés.
-You will look at the impressive Coleman Headwall of Mount Baker with the sprawling Coleman and Roosevelt Glaciers below it, then to the west are the endless sunsets over the San Juan Islands and to the Northwest you will see the city lights of Vancouver, BC.
+You will look at the impressive Coleman Headwall of Mt.
+Baker with the sprawling Coleman and Roosevelt Glaciers below it.
+To the west are the endless sunsets over the San Juan Islands and to the northwest you will see the city lights of Vancouver, BC.

 6) A rewarding summit: Climbing to the top of Mount Baker is essentially part of the course curriculum and the scenic route via the Coleman-Deming Col is moderately strenuous and glaciated from camp to summit.
 The Coleman-Deming Route is a great moderate glacier route in a big mountain environment.
 Colfax Peak can be an option.
 It is a seldom visited satellite Peak of the Mt.
 Baker uplift.
-Because of its lonely feel it is very rewarding.
+Because of its lonely feel, it is very rewarding.

 Overall difficulty: moderate

 Skills required: No prior mountaineering experience required; but good physical fitness will make your trip safer and more enjoyable.

 Fitness: Good physical fitness is required; you should be able to hike or climb for more than six hours with a pack varying from 20 to 40 pounds and ascend 3,000 to 4,000 feet of vertical gain per day for up to 3 days.
 It is important to note that the vertical gain from the lower Camp at the Hogsback is almost 5000 feet of vertical.
 This is actually more than the Mount Rainier summit day.
 Of course, Mount Baker is at a lower altitude, but the physical effort of climbing nearly 5000 feet should not be underestimated.